goytia54/tryhackmebb/linux-commands.md

 * `history`: gets a history of commands ran
 * `nmap <ip>`: short for network map, can run to see what services are running (install via homebrew)
 * `man` gives a manual on how to use a command
+* `wget` to fetch things from sites
+* `python3 -m http.server` simple http server where you run and serve files from current directory

 ## Operators
 * `&`: run programs in background of terminal